vic-safer/Anomaly-detection-in-images/README.md

 ![Reconstructed damaged transistors from MVTec dataset](damaged_cae_reconst_0.0010_50epochs.png)

-AUC result for the binary classification:
+AUC result for the binary classification, with the convolutional autoencoder:

 ![AUC](auc_cae_0.95.png)